 How to Fill Section 80DDB Form

-Form 80DDB consists of various details to be filled in order to claim deduction.
+Form 80DDB consists of various details to be filled in order to claim the deduction.
 It is also called Form 10-I. Mentioned below is the process of filling the form 80DDB:

 Step1: Mention the name of the applicant